-This product is not recommended for surface prone to flexing, vibration or movement.
+This product is not recommended for surfaces prone to flexing, vibration, or movement.
 Do not apply over weak or unsound surfaces.
 Not recommended as a wear surface.
-For product installations, temperature of area to be leveled must remain above 50°F (10°C) for 72 hours.
-Under extreme weather conditions, appropriate cold-weather to prevent mortar from freezing for the first 72 hours and elevated/hot-weather damp mist will be necessary to prevent rapid water dry out.
+For product installations, the temperature of the area to be leveled must remain above 50°F (10°C) for 72 hours.
+Under extreme weather conditions, appropriate cold weather to prevent mortar from freezing for the first 72 hours and elevated/hot-weather damp mist will be necessary to prevent rapid water drying out.

 VISON Glass Block Mortar meets ASTM C 144, C150, C207 and exceeds ASTM 270 property requirements for Type “S” Mortar